plasmaster09/multipurpose-data-storage/README.md

         background-color: #F0F0F0;
     }
 ```
-> You might be wondering why this example isn't using external stylesheets or JS scripts, especially when there is repetition.
-We'll refactor a little bit later, but for now its easier keeping everything related to one page in one file.
+> This example isn't using external stylesheets or JS scripts yet, which is causing some repetitiousness.
+We'll refactor a little bit later, but for now its okay keeping everything related to one page in one file.
 However, if you wish to organize your CSS and JS into external files, go right ahead!

 ## (1.3) Viewing and Testing the prototype pages locally.